eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 A pairing function is a special kind of function that takes two inputs and produces a single output with two important properties, biliner and non-degenrate.

 Bilinear means, we can move around in a reversible way.
-Non-degenerate means, if we apply pairing function to teh same element, it doesn't result in the identity element of the Group.
+Non-degenerate means, if we apply pairing function to the same element, it doesn't result in the identity element of the Group.

 Let's define these properties a bit more rigorously.